m-vanshika/SHPFileGenerator/README.md

 3. Click on Create SHP layer button and in some time the SHP layer of the boundary will be generated.

+[Note: The ML model used is not very efficient yet, we are working to improvise the algorithm used]